Cambridge to Norwich Cab Ride

 £9.95

-This special tribute book covers the 150-year history from its 6-year construction showing very rare new photographs from that period, through to operations and gradual decline.
-The line made headlines in the early 1980s when efforts were made to close it completely but fortunately local opposition would come to oppose that.
+This special tribute book covers the 150-year history from its 6-year construction showing very rare new photographs from that period, through to operations and gradual decline in the 1970s.
+The line made headlines in the early 1980s when efforts were made to close it completely, but fortunately local opposition would come to oppose that.
 With a starring role by the Friends of the Settle-Carlisle Line and other local organisations and individuals, the line was reprieved for good and is now a vibrant route with huge numbers of people travelling and a large freight train business.

-2/.
-Managing the line post-reprieve in 1989 by Geoff Bounds
+Managing the line post-reprieve in 1989 by Geoff Bounds a British Rail manager

-3/.
-The line support of today – by Bryan Gray
+The line support of today – by Bryan Gray, chairman of the Settle-Carlisle Railway Trust

 The books delves into all those fascinating aspects and is full of colour and black & white images.
 Edited by Roger Hardingham